 When Linda returns to counseling several weeks later, she again admits to not following through on Janine's suggestions.
 She is still stressed.
 Janine is frustrated at the lack of progress but continues to try to help Linda with her stress through offering a variety of self-care options.
 Linda continues to agree to try a variety of techniques and agrees to continue to meet, but with little enthusiasm.

-- 1. What cultural forces might have affected Linda and Janine's interactions? - 2.
-How might Janine have explored Linda's stress more comprehensively? - 3.
-How did the therapy techniques reflect a middle-class perspective? - 4.
-If you were the nurse practitioner, what would you do?
-Why?
+- What cultural forces might have affected Linda and Janine's - How might Janine have explored Linda's stress more comprehensively? - How did the therapy techniques reflect a middle-class perspective?